CareSource Health Insurance Review

 This plan's benefits include coverage for dental, vision and hearing services, a fitness program, and access to BrainHQ's puzzles and games for cognitive health.

-Many of the plan's benefits have no copay amount, including annual physicals, some generic prescription drugs, urgent and emergency care, lab services, and routine vision, dental and hearing exams.
+Many plans don't require out-of-pocket payments, called copays, for a variety of services including annual physicals, some generic prescription drugs, urgent and emergency care, lab services, and routine vision, dental and hearing exams.
 CareSource D-SNPs are HMOs, which means you have to stay within a network of doctors and get referrals from your primary care doctor.

 CareSource D-SNPs also include transportation coverage.
 You'll have coverage for up to 60 one-way trips to health-related activities, like doctor appointments, treatment appointments and trips to the pharmacy.